 “GATI – Governance with Accountability, Transparency & Innovation”.
 This was the message of Prime Minister Narendra Modi to the nation on Good Governance, December 25, 2014.

 “Citizen-First’ is our mantra, our motto, and our guiding principle.
-It has been my dream to bring government closer to our citizens so that they become active participants in the governance process.’
+It has been my dream to bring government closer to our citizens so that they become active participants in the governance process.”

-The 19th national conference on e-Governance, with the theme “GATI”, aims to provide a platform to share experiences of the states and private sectors in the field of reforms/initiatives undertaken by states/union territories to improve public service delivery and make the administration effective, transparent, accountable and citizen-friendly.
+The 19th national conference on e-Governance, with the theme “GATI,” aims to provide a platform to share experiences of the states and private sectors in the field of reforms/initiatives undertaken by States/Union Territories to improve public service delivery and make the administration effective, transparent, accountable and citizen-friendly.

 Hon.
 Minister of Road Transport and Highways Shri.
 Nitin Gadkari, Hon.
 Minister of Communication & Information Technology, Government of India, Dr. Jitendra Singh & Hon.
 Minister for Energy, New & Renewable Energy, Government of Maharashtra, Shri.
-Chandrashekhar Bawankule were present during the inaugural session.
+Chandrashekhar Bawankule was present during the inaugural session.

-In contrast, today, the country’s Prime Minister is driving the agenda for e-Governance looking at the growing impatience of citizens to seek services “inline” or on “single windows.”
+In contrast, today, the country’s Prime Minister is driving the agenda for e-Governance, looking at the growing impatience of citizens to seek services “inline” or on “single windows.”

-The Trinity of Jandhan, Adhar, and Mobile-JAM, along with SMAC would drive the delivery of government public services in the next 5 years to enable a Certificate less government to the common man.
+The Trinity of Jandhan, Adhar, and Mobile-JAM, along with SMAC, would drive the delivery of government public services in the next 5 years to enable a Certificate less government to the common man.